Network resilience: Phase transitions in biological networks

-Meredith et al. \cite{meredith2018applying} apply the resistance-resilience framework to the analysis of bacterial pathogens that produce extended-spectrum $\beta$-lactamases (ESBLs).
-ESBLs are becoming increasingly prevalent and can degrade many $\beta$-lactam antibiotics—the most widely used class of antibiotics.
-In the absence of antibiotic treatment, the population of ESBL-producing bacteria grows approximately exponentially until the growth rate decreases due to the limited nutrients, and ends up in the carrying capacity, as the blue/black curves shown in Fig. \ref{Resistance_Resilience_Antibiotic}A. The time needed for a population to reach 50\% of its carrying capacity is denoted as $T^{50\%}$.
-If antibiotics are introduced, the time required for the bacterial population to reach its carrying capacity increases, and the higher antibiotic concentration is, the longer time is required to reach carrying capacity. as the green and yellow lines show in Fig. \ref{Resistance_Resilience_Antibiotic}A. Antibiotic resilience is defined as the the inverse of the treated population's $T^{50\%}$ ($T^{50\%}_A$), normalized by the untreated population's $T^{50\%}$ ($T^{50\%}_0$), which is written as
+Meredith et al. \cite{meredith2018applying} applied the resistance-resilience framework to the analysis of bacterial pathogens that produce extended-spectrum $\beta$-lactamases (ESBLs).
+ESBLs are becoming increasingly prevalent and can degrade many $\beta$-lactam antibiotics, the most widely used class of antibiotics.
+In the absence of antibiotic treatment, a population of ESBL-producing bacteria grows approximately exponentially until the growth rate decreases due to limited nutrient availability; the population size then stabilizes at the carrying capacity, as shown by the blue and black curves in Fig. \ref{Resistance_Resilience_Antibiotic}A. The time needed for a population to reach 50\% of its carrying capacity is denoted as $T^{50\%}$.
+If antibiotics are introduced, then the time required for the bacterial population to reach its carrying capacity increases; the higher the antibiotic concentration is, the longer is the time required for the population to reach its carrying capacity, as shown by the green and yellow lines in Fig. \ref{Resistance_Resilience_Antibiotic}A. Antibiotic resilience is defined as the inverse of the treated population's $T^{50\%}$ ($T^{50\%}_A$) normalized to the untreated population's $T^{50\%}$ ($T^{50\%}_0$); it is written as